theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.4.6
+- faster showing of own messages in chat

 1.4.5
 - Added option to not rotate the level, but the bunny
 - Added option to invert the controls of the bunny is upside down